Eric Stewart: Early-mid 1960s: The Mindbenders

-Stewart was invited to join local band Jerry Lee and the Staggerlees, which after a year changed its name to the Emperors of Rhythm.
+Eric Stewart was born 20 January 1945 in Droylsden, a housing overflow area for neighbouring Manchester, and now part of Greater Manchester.
+Around 1960, he joined local band Jerry Lee and the Staggerlees, which after a year changed its name to the Emperors of Rhythm.
 Stewart remained with the band for two years and was at the Oasis club in Manchester in early 1963 on the evening that Wayne Fontana had an audition with a record company representative.
 Fontana's drummer and guitarist did not turn up for the audition, and Fontana asked Stewart and drummer Ric Rothwell if they would 'sit in' for the audition.
 After a few minutes' rehearsal, the quartet played three well known songs of the time.
 Fontana was offered a record deal on condition that the musicians who played at the audition formed the band.

 Fontana's band was called The Jets, but due to an existing band using the name, an alternative name had to be sought – it was decided that the band would take the name "The Mindbenders", which was the name of a film on release at the time – Wayne Fontana and the Mindbenders then came into being.
 The band initially played rhythm and blues relying on outside material; however, Stewart and Fontana co-wrote several songs during that period: "Since You've Been Gone" (with bassist Bob Lang), the B-side of the band's sixth single "The Game of Love" (April 1965), which hit No. 2 in the UK and No. 1 in the US, "One More Time" and "Long Time Comin'", the latter B-side of "It's Just a Little Bit Too Late" (June 1965).